Robert Boyd Russell

 Born at Glasgow (Springburn), Scotland in October 1888, he came to Canada in 1911.
 A member of the Socialist Party of Canada, he was not active in labour’s opposition to the First World War or to conscription.
 He attended the Calgary Convention in early 1919, and was chosen one of the five Manitoba delegates to “carry on the propaganda” for the One Big Union.
 Leader of the International Association of Machinists Local 122, and secretary (a paid position) of district Number 2 in 1919, he was a main leader of the Winnipeg General Strike and a member of the Central Strike Committee.

-He was arrested on 17 June 1919, and two months later became secretary-treasurer of the Winnipeg Labor Council formed by the One Big Union.
-Russell was the only member of the 15-person Central Strike Committee charged with seditious conspiracy.
+On 17 June 1919, he was arrested and charged with seditious conspiracy.
 His trial began on 25 November 1919 and the verdict of guilty was delivered on 23 December 1919.
 The court was not sympathetic to Russell’s insistence that he was only acting as a paid agent of the strikers, and sentenced him to two years in prison.
 His appeal to the Manitoba Court of Appeal was unanimously dismissed, the court finding that his actions amounted to a seditious conspiracy.
-He tried to appeal to the Judicial Committee of the Privy Council, but failed because the matter was held to be a criminal rather than civil one.
+He tried to appeal to the Judicial Committee of the Privy Council but failed because the matter was held to be a criminal rather than civil one.
 He subsequently successfully defended the OBU against a Communist Party takeover, but was unable to win office in the 1920 provincial general election, 1921 federal general election, or 1927 provincial general election.
 He held on through the Depression as secretary of the OBU in Winnipeg.